161chihuahuas/kadence/tutorials/protocol.md

 ### 3    Network Structure

-Kadence employs a **structured** network, meaning that nodes are organized and route messages based on a deterministic metric.
+Dusk employs a **structured** network, meaning that nodes are organized and route messages based on a deterministic metric.
 The network uses a [Kademlia](http://www.scs.stanford.edu/~dm/home/papers/kpos.pdf) distributed hash table as the basis for the network overlay.
-In addition to Kademlia, Kadence also employs other extensions to mitigate issues and attacks defined by the work on [S/Kademlia](http://www.tm.uka.de/doc/SKademlia_2007.pdf).
+In addition to Kademlia, Dusk also employs other extensions to mitigate issues and attacks defined by the work on [S/Kademlia](http://www.tm.uka.de/doc/SKademlia_2007.pdf).

 #### 3.1    Kademlia

-Once an Kadence node has completed generating its identity, it bootstraps its routing table by following the Kademlia "join" procedure.
+Once an Dusk node has completed generating its identity, it bootstraps its routing table by following the Kademlia "join" procedure.
 This involves querying a single known "seed" node for contact information about other nodes that possess a Node ID that is close (XOR distance) to its own